ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 non-content-related special services, such as a higher query rate-limit quota than is publicly available.

-Between recursive resolvers and caching/forwarding or stub resolvers, authentication can be used to gain access to special services, such as subscription-based malware blocking, or visibility of corporate split-horizon internal zone, or to distinguish between subscribers to different performance tiers.
+Between recursive resolvers and caching/forwarding or stub resolvers {{?RFC9499}}, authentication can be used to gain access to special services, such as subscription-based malware blocking, or visibility of corporate split-horizon internal zone, or to distinguish between subscribers to different performance tiers.